-If there’s a wedding venue that encompasses personalisation to you and your day, it’s Minterne House.
+If there’s an unusual wedding venue that encompasses personalisation to you and your day, it’s Minterne House.
 Their new initiative, “One Union- Two Perfect Days” means that even during COVID, you can have the wedding of dreams.

 You can have your intimate ceremony at Winston’s Churchill’s old home with COVID permitting guidelines and, once restrictions have been lifted, you can finish your day off with a gathering of hundreds of guests at a later date.
 This is a venue for the history-loving couples with many authentic tapestries still intact and even a Himalayan garden to show your guests around.

 If it’s good enough for royalty, then it’s good enough for us.
 This grand castle is the perfect place for an unusual wedding.
 Having been built in 1399 and previously been occupied by Mary, Queen of Scotts, Bolton Castle is the ideal regal location to tie the knot.

 It may have been built in Medieval times, but the Castle remains in impeccable condition and tells stories and secrets of past inhabitants.
 Brooding over the Yorkshire Dales, treat up to 240 guests like royalty for the day in one of the most enchanting unusual wedding venues.